Rock and Roll Hall of Fame: Performers

 A nominating committee composed of rock and roll historians selects names for the "Performers" category (singers, vocal groups, bands, and instrumentalists of all kinds), which are then voted on by roughly 500 experts across the world.
 Those selected to vote include academics, journalists, producers, and others with music industry experience.
 Artists become eligible for induction 25 years after the release of their first record.
 Criteria include the influence and significance of the artists' contributions to the development and perpetuation of rock and roll.
 Block approval voting is used, with those nominees who receive the most votes being inducted, subject to a minimum of 50% approval.
 Around five to seven performers are inducted each year.

 In 2012, six additional groups—the Miracles, the Famous Flames, the Comets, the Blue Caps, the Midnighters, and the Crickets—were inducted as performers by a special committee due to the controversial exclusions when their lead singer was inducted.
 "There was a lot of discussion about this," said Terry Stewart, a member of the nominating committee.
 "There had always been conversations about why the groups weren't included when the lead singers were inducted.
 Very honestly, nobody could really answer that question – it was so long ago ...
 We decided we'd sit down as an organization and look at that.
 This is the result."

+The three other categories, sometimes referred to as the "side categories", are considered full inductions into the Rock and Roll Hall of Fame and are selected by committees instead of the annual ballot.
+In 2025, Rock Hall chairman John Sykes said, "No matter what category you're in, Performer or those other three, it's the same size plaque on the wall right next to Bob Dylan, Aretha Franklin, and the Beatles.
+It's not a secondary award.
+It's equal to getting in as a performer."
+Some artists who are inducted through these categories, such as Warren Zevon, had previously appeared on the performers ballot.
+Sykes said of these decisions, "These are not also-rans.
+The category isn't binary, and it isn't strict.
+It's about any individual, whether they were artists themselves or a producer that influenced those that followed."

 Early Influences

 Early Influences includes artists from earlier eras—primarily country, folk, jazz, and blues—whose music inspired and influenced rock and roll artists.
-Other notable artists that have been inducted as Early Influences include Bill Kenny & The Ink Spots, country musicians Jimmie Rodgers and Hank Williams, blues musician Howlin' Wolf, and jazz musicians Jelly Roll Morton and Louis Armstrong.
-After Nat King Cole and Billie Holiday in 2000, no one was inducted in this category until 2009, when rockabilly singer Wanda Jackson was selected.
-Unlike earlier inductees in this category, Jackson's career almost entirely took place after the traditional 1955 start of the "rock era".
+Other notable artists that have been inducted as Early Influences include Bill Kenny & The Ink Spots, R&B artists The Orioles, country musicians Jimmie Rodgers and Hank Williams, blues musician Howlin' Wolf, and jazz musicians Jelly Roll Morton and Louis Armstrong.
+In 2009, rockabilly singer Wanda Jackson was the first inductee in this category since Nat King Cole and Billie Holiday in 2000.
+Unlike earlier inductees in this category, Jackson's career almost entirely took place after the traditional 1955 start of the "rock era."